Skip to Content

 April 5-6, 2001

 This research represents the latest work in the field from academia, policy institutions and the Federal Reserve System.
-The papers and the reviews offer fresh insight into new industry developments and products and how they and alternative service providers affect the delivery of services to the unbanked, techniques developed to increase accumulated wealth in low- and moderate-income populations and measures of how bank consolidation and CRA have affected the delivery and profitability of lending programs.
+The papers and the reviews offered fresh insight into new industry developments and products and how they and alternative service providers affect the delivery of services to the unbanked, techniques developed to increase accumulated wealth in low- and moderate-income populations and measures of how bank consolidation and CRA have affected the delivery and profitability of lending programs.

 These proceedings are designed to further understanding of community development lending and credit issues among scholars, practitioners and policymakers.
 We hope that future conferences and publications like this one will further encourage ongoing research and discussion of these and other topics related to community economic development.